 Free product as payment

-If an influencer really likes your brand, you may be able to strike up a deal where they’re paid in free product rather than cash.
-This arrangement typically takes more effort to set up because not only do you have to find an influencer that you think is a good fit for your brand, you also have to find one who genuinely likes your products.
-But if you’re confident in your products (and you should be), supplying an influencer with free product can be a good cost-saving option.
+This arrangement typically takes more effort to set up because not only do you have to find an influencer who you think is a good fit for your brand, you also have to find one who genuinely likes your products.
+Most larger influencers expect payment and will not accept in-kind-only offers.

 Another option is to pay the influencer a commission, which usually comes in the form of pay per sale, pay per lead, or pay per engagement.
 So instead of paying a flat fee for access to their entire audience, you only pay if their endorsement leads directly to a sale, a new referral, or engagement—whatever metric you’ve decided to use to measure success.